erry Judah was born in Calcutta, India and grew up there before his family moved to London when he was ten years old.

 Taken with the public nature of this work Judah decided to find settings for his own art in more public arenas than the rarefied spaces of conventional galleries.
 He began to build a reputation for innovative design working in film, television, theatre, museums and public spaces.
 He created settings for the BBC, British Museum, Museum of Mankind, Natural History Museum, Imperial War Museum, Museum of Tolerance and musicians including Paul McCartney, Michael Jackson, Robert Plant & Jimmy Page and The Who.
 He has also created sculptures for Ferrari, Porsche, Audi, Jaguar, Mercedes-Benz, Renault, Ford, Rolls-Royce, Honda, Toyota, Land Rover, Alfa Romeo, Lotus, Mazda, BMW and Aston Martin at the annual Goodwood Festival of Speed as well as bridges in London and Cambridge.

 Amongst a number of public museums and institutions, Judah was commissioned by the Imperial War Museum in London to create a large model of the selection ramp in Auschwitz-Birkenau for the Holocaust Exhibition opened by Queen Elizabeth II.
 Extensive research and numerous visits to Auschwitz led him to produce work that encouraged his art into yet a new direction.
-Returning to his fine art beginnings he began to make art born of his reflections on historical and contemporary events, creating a body of large three-dimensional paintings exploring the devastations of war and the ravages man has made upon the environment caused by recent conflicts in Eastern Europe and the Middle East with solo exhibitions: FRONTIERS at the Timber Yard, London in 2005, ANGELS at the Royal Institute of British Architects, London in 2006 and the British High Commission, Delhi in 2007, MOTHERLANDS at the Louise T Blouin Foundation, London in 2007, COUNTRY at Wolverhampton Art Gallery in 2009, BABYLON at Flowers East Gallery, London in 2009, COUNTRY at the Fitzroy Gallery, New York in 2010, THE CRUSADER at the Imperial War Museum North, Manchester in 2011, BENGAL as part of TIPPING POINT at the Wolverhampton Art Gallery in 2013 and two sculptures in St Paul’s Cathedral, London commemorating 100 years since the beginning of the First World War.
+Returning to his fine art beginnings he began to make art born of his reflections on historical and contemporary events, creating a body of large three-dimensional paintings exploring the devastations of war and the ravages man has made upon the environment caused by recent conflicts in Eastern Europe and the Middle East with solo exhibitions: FRONTIERS at the Timber Yard, London in 2005, ANGELS at the Royal Institute of British Architects, London in 2006 and the British High Commission, Delhi in 2007, MOTHERLANDS at the Louise T Blouin Foundation, London in 2007, COUNTRY at Wolverhampton Art Gallery in 2009, BABYLON at Flowers East Gallery, London in 2009, COUNTRY at the Fitzroy Gallery, New York in 2010, THE CRUSADER at the Imperial War Museum North, Manchester in 2011, BENGAL as part of TIPPING POINT at the Wolverhampton Art Gallery in 2013 and the two GREAT WAR SCULPTURES in St Paul’s Cathedral, London commemorating 100 years since the beginning of the First World War.

 Gerry Judah lives and works in London.